Agreement for the provision of services

 - Customer acknowledges that Key Content has sole discretion to determine the manner in which the Services are provided, as long as they are provided in a manner which is consistent with these T&Cs and in accordance with the instructions of the Representative and are provided in the most effective manner consistent with the required level of quality and performance.

-- Key Content will not do or say anything that is inconsistent with any Customer’s policy; or
+- Key Content will not do or say anything that:

-- Customer will not do or say anything that is inconsistent with any Key Content’s policy
+- Customer will not do or say anything that:

 - Customer agrees that Key Content will be allowed to use, in accordance with the terms of article 3.8 above, Customer’s brand logo, as a member of its portfolio of clients, in its web page, as well as in any sales presentation, business event or meeting that it may hold, always respecting the indications of the logo’s style guide provided by Customer.